 Step 5.
 Access xrdp.

-Congratulation’s!
+Congratulations!
 You have successfully installed xrdp server.
 Thanks for using this tutorial for installing xrdp on CentOS 7 systems.
+For additional help or useful information, we recommend you to check the official xrdp website.